ashleydavis/fusion/README.md

 # Features

-- Less than 300 lines of code.
+- Less than 400 lines of code (used to be 300, but you know how it goes, I keep adding extra stuff)
 - Configuration via TypeScript decorators.
+- Injects properties into generic TypeScript class.
+- Injects properties into React class components.
+- Injects parameters into React functional components.
+  - Unfortuntely decorators can't be applied to global functions (seems like a big thing missing from TypeScript??) - so the injection approach for functional components doesn't use decorators.
 - Automated dependency injection.
-Just add mark up and let the library do the wiring for you.
+  - Just add mark up and let Fusion do the wiring for you.
-- Uses TypeScript decorators to:
-    - Mark classes for injection.
-    - Mark properties for injection.
-    - Mark singletons for lazy creation and injection.
-- Can detect and break circular references (with an error) at any level of nesting.
+- Detects and breaks circular references (with an error) at any level of nesting.
+  - But only when NODE_ENV is not set to "production" (to make it fast in production).
 - Unit tested.
-- Automatically detects circular dependencies when NODE_ENV is not set to "production".

 # Examples

-See the examples sub-directory for runnable Node.js and React examples.
+See [the `examples` sub-directory](https://github.com/ashleydavis/fusion/tree/master/examples) in this repo for runnable Node.js and React examples.

 Read the individual readme files for instructions.

+There's also [a separate repo](https://github.com/ashleydavis/fusion-examples) with separate examples for React class components and functional components.

 # Usage